 • Destroy host trees.
 Spotted lanternflies love a plant called the tree of heaven.
 Like the spotted lanternfly, this tree is also native to China and invasive in Europe and North America.
 Experts say one way to help get rid of spotted lanternflies is to chop these trees down.

 • Report sightings of the bug.
-Tell your local agricultural department when and where you have seen spotted lanternflies.
+Tell your local department when and where you have seen spotted lanternflies.
 Ask an adult for help.

 Christopher McArdle works for the New York Restoration Project (NYRP).
 That group cares for the gardens and parks throughout New York City.
 McArdle shared some advice about spotted lanternflies.
 “It’s most common to see spotted lanternflies with their wings closed,” he told News-O-Matic.
 “They are very eye-catching with their wings spread,” he added, “but try to keep a lookout for both forms.”